melvinquick/windows-setup-script/README.md

   - Add a check to see if Winget is installed already :white_check_mark:

-- Information For User
+- Information For User :white_check_mark:

-  - Add Write-Host commands for each new section so that the user knows where they're at in the script
+  - Add Write-Host commands for each new section so that the user knows where they're at in the script :white_check_mark: